elastic-rock/KeepScreenOn/README.md

 **Permissions**

- - **"android.permission.WRITE_SETTINGS"** - Required to read and update system timeout
+ - **WRITE_SETTINGS** - Required to read and update system timeout
- - **"android.permission.FOREGROUND_SERVICE"** - Needed to listen for battery_low and/or screen_off actions, if you enable the feature "Restore timeout when battery is low" and/or "Restore timeout when screen is turned off"
+ - **FOREGROUND_SERVICE** - Needed to listen for battery_low and/or screen_off actions, if you enable the feature "Restore timeout when battery is low" and/or "Restore timeout when screen is turned off"
- - **"android.permission.FOREGROUND_SERVICE_SPECIAL_USE"** - Needed to specify the appropriate foreground service type
+ - **FOREGROUND_SERVICE_SPECIAL_USE** - Needed to specify the appropriate foreground service type
- - **"android.permission.POST_NOTIFICATIONS"** - Needed to post notifications when foreground service is running
+ - **POST_NOTIFICATIONS** - Needed to post notifications when foreground service is running

 **Credits**